meker12/commerce-channels.en/help/amazon-sales-channel/publish-listings-manually.md

 ---
-title: Publish an Amazon Listing
+title: Manually Publish an Amazon Listing
+description: WHen needed, you can manually publish your ended Amazon listings from your Commerce Admin.
 ---

-# Publish an Amazon listing
+# Manually publish an Amazon listing

 ## Publish a single or multiple Amazon listing that has been ended